-The ICS-209 is entered by the Area dispatch center or Incident Management Team responsible for the incident.
-ICS-209s are submitted electronically via the FAMWEB page.
-Login required.
-Users gain access by clicking the "SIT-209" button in the left hand menu bar.
+The ICS-209 is generally entered by the Area Dispatch Center or Incident Management Team responsible for the incident.
+ICS-209s are submitted electronically via the SIT209 application, with access required through FAMIT.

-ICS-209 REPORTING REQUIREMENTS
+REPORTING REQUIREMENTS (ICS-209)

 - For the Northwest Geographic Area, ICS-209s will be electronically approved by 2100 hours (Pacific Time). - Updated reports will cover the period from the last report to the end of the day shift on the reporting day (should be a 24 hour period for incidents reporting daily).